 During the Kargil conflict while serving with 12 NLI Bn, he volunteered for an opportunity to command a post.
 Along with 21 ORs, he took up position on top of a feature that was around 18,400 feet high.

 Starting on the 25th of June 1999, Indian artillery and the Indian Air Force pounded him and his men for 3 days and 3 nights with unrelenting bombardment.
 None of them probably caught more than a wink of sleep during that time.
 On the 27th of June 1999, at 2230 hrs, the Indian infantry attacked with around 800 men believing that the necessary softening of the target had been achieved with air strikes.
 Sher Khan's men repulsed wave after wave of advancing Indian forces during the ensuing combat.
-But the sheer numbers of the enemy together with the mounting casualties started taking their toll and around midnight they lost part of the feature to the enemy.
+But the sheer number of enemy together with mounting casualties started taking their toll and around midnight they lost part of the feature to the enemy.

 Sher Khan, instead of retreating with whatever remained of his command, radioed for reinforcements, reorganized his men and launched a counter-offense to retake the fallen ground.
-After successfully reclaiming lost ground, he redeployed his remaining men so effectively, that an intercepted Indian Army communication was heard cursing their intelligence for having made them believe that there were only a handful of troops at the top when it seemed there was at least a company deployed.
+After successfully reclaiming the lost ground, he redeployed his remaining men so effectively, that an intercepted Indian Army communication was heard cursing their intelligence for having made them believe that there were only a handful of troops at the top when it seemed there was at least a company deployed.

 On the day of his Shahadat, 28th of June 1999, Sher's commanding officer informed him that around sixty to seventy Indian soldiers of the 8 Sikh Regiment are taking position between his post and another post and he had to break the enemy Forming Up Position (FUP).
 Sher took some of his soldiers and attacked the enemy Forming Up Position like a bolt of lightning.
 The attack was so powerful that the Indians retreated leaving dozens of dead bodies.
 Sher followed the retreating enemy soldiers and entered their base camp where he was surrounded by Indian soldiers.
 One Indian soldier ordered Sher Khan to surrender as he was surrounded.
-Sher refused and replied that it is against a muslim's honor to surrender, he instantly fired on that soldier and destined him to hell, then he started firing on rest of the soldiers but he attained Shahadat getting hit by several bullets from all sides.
+Sher promptly refused and replied that it is against a muslim's honor to surrender, he instantly fired on that soldier and destined him to hell, then he started firing on rest of the soldiers and embraced Shahadat after getting hit by several bullets from all sides.